Source: IoT integration is a Sweet Spot for Blockchain Per Gartner Survey [Gartner - Avivah Litan, 12/05/2019]

 Source: Hype vs. Reality: A Reality Check on the Internet of Things [MIT Sloan Management Review - Michael Fitzgerald, 01/28/2016]

-The Internet of Things has plenty of hype – it’s going to be big, really big – but also plenty of detractors.
+Already a member?
+Not a member?
+Sign up today The Internet of Things has plenty of hype – it’s going to be big, really big – but also plenty of detractors.
 The naysayers breathily predict everything from the surveillance state to a wrecked economy to people enslaved by machines.
-Here are nine bits of information to consider: Hype: It’s hard to miss the hype for the Internet of Things.

 Source: Smart building applications propel growth in IoT market [Metering & Smart Energy International - Editor, 11/24/2015]